 If you’re planning to visit Dartmouth in South Devon then you’re in for a treat.
 We fell in love with the Medieval streets and stunning coastal views of this historic UK town long before we moved here.
-It’s incredible that we now get to call this gem on the South West coast home.
-As someone who has lived and breathed Devon life for five years now, I thought I’d share our favourite things to do in Dartmouth with kids.
+As someone who has lived and breathed Devon life for seven years, I thought I’d share our favourite things to do in Dartmouth with kids.

 Things to do in Dartmouth, England